com2m/anki-overdrive-goes-iot/README.md

 #### AutoStart
 To play the game stand-alone (just the Raspi, an RGB LED, the keyboard, and speakers) you may prepare for a headless AutoStart.
 Open a terminal session and edit the file `~/.profile`: `nano ~/.profile`.
-Add the following line to the end of the file, using flock to avoid starting twice, eg. from a SSH console login.
+Add the following line to the end of the file, using `flock` to avoid starting the game twice, e.g. if using a SSH console to log in.
 `flock -n $HOME/StartAnkiOverdrive.lockfile $HOME/StartAnkiOverdrive.sh`
 The script itself looks like this
 ```bash